bhoomika-pandey/Codechef/README.md

 # Codechef
-Programs done by me in codechef in c++ language.
+Programs done by me in codechef platform in c++ language.